ChrisWhealy/geonames_hana/README.md

 By default, it is set to 24 hours (1440 minutes)

+It is possible however that the data for a certain country has not checked within the last 24 hours.
+Therefore, the request to download a country's ZIP always contains the `'If-None-Match'` HTTP header and the eTag value returned from the last time this ZIP was downloaded.

 ### HANA write batch size

-When writing data to HANA, table rows are grouped into batches.
-By default, the batch size is 20,000 rows, but if needed, this can be changed by altering the value of `hanaWriteBatchSize` at the start of file [`srv/config/config.js`](./srv/config/config.js).
+When writing data to HANA, table rows are grouped into default batches of 20,000 rows.
+If needed, the batch size can be changed by altering the value of `hanaWriteBatchSize` at the start of file [`srv/config/config.js`](./srv/config/config.js).

 ```javascript
 // Number of rows to write to HANA in a single batch